Knives in the dishwasher.

-This section if you know the material of your knife gives you advice.
+This section if you know the material of your knife gives you a tip.

-You will have to stick to the fully metal construction, welded metal or riveted polymers.
+You will have to stick to the all-metal construction, welded metal or riveted polymers.

 Do not forget the higher the carbon, the greater the risk of rust.

-When it comes to dishwashers, there are several models of dishwashers out there that have the ability to change the temperature, you will want to keep it around the temperature of 50-60 C or 122-131 F, it also starts with a kitchen knife, no one really uses them, to see how the knives will react.
+When it comes to dishwashers, there are several models of dishwashers out there that have the ability to change the temperature, you’ll want to keep it around the temperature of 50-60°C or 122-131°F, even start with a kitchen knife,no one really uses them, to see how the knives will react.

-Finally, be your person, don’t worry about what the Joneses are doing, no person or object is meant to be perfect, everything has stains and dents.
+Finally, be your own person, do not worry about what the Jones are doing, no person or object is meant to be perfect, everything has stains and dents.

-but… if you want japan’s high-carbon Damascus knives and their cleanliness is your Zen moment and you find inner peace, then do it, we won’t stand in your way.
+BUT… if you want Japanese Damascus knives with high carbon content and their cleaning is your zen moment and you find inner peace, then do it, we will not hinder you.

 What really happens to your knife during the washing cycle